sakshisharma001/dns-tunnel-guard/README.md

 - **Interactive Leak Simulator**: Lets you inject sensitive payloads (keys, tokens, credentials) to verify machine learning blocking logic in real-time.
 - **Explainable AI (XAI)**: Breaks down the decision-making rules, Shannon entropy levels, and features for any selected query.
 - **Traffic Ratio Analytics**: Provides clean visual distribution stats on standard versus exfiltration traffic.

 ---

+## 🧠 How It Works
+1. DNS query is captured in real-time
+2. Feature extraction is performed:
+   - Length
+   - Digit ratio
+   - Shannon entropy
+   - Subdomain structure
+3. Decision Tree model analyzes features
+4. System classifies traffic:
+   - SAFE → PASS
+   - MALICIOUS → BLOCK + ALERT

+---

+## 🎯 Problem It Solves

+DNS traffic is trusted by default in most networks.
+Attackers exploit this to secretly exfiltrate data using DNS tunneling.

+This system detects such hidden data leaks in real-time.

+---